AnthonyRansom/stocks-analysis/README.md

 ## Overview of Project

 ### Purpose
-Steve has requested a Excel workbook that will allow him to analyze past stock market performance in order to determine the best stocks for Steve's parents to invest.
+Steve has requested an Excel workbook that will allow him to analyze past stock market performance in order to determine the best stocks for Steve's parents to invest.
 The Excel workbook will provide a simple interface for Steve to easily input the year he would like to analyse and output the Total Daily Volume and return for each stock in the dataset.

 ## Results

 ### Stock Performance Results
-Looking at the results of the analysis for the [2017](/Resources/VBA_Challenge_Stocks_2017.PNG) and [2018](/Resources/VBA_Challenge_Stocks_2018.PNG) year indicates a decline in the stocks in 2018. the 2017 year showed a good majority in stock prices but the 2018 year showed a decline in most of the stocks.
+Looking at the results of the analysis for the [2017](/Resources/VBA_Challenge_Stocks_2017.PNG) and [2018](/Resources/VBA_Challenge_Stocks_2018.PNG) year indicates a decline in the stocks in 2018.
+The 2017 year showed positive investment growth for the majority of stock prices but the 2018 year showed a decline in most of the stocks.

 The "ENPH" and "RUN" stocks performed well over both the 2017 and 2018 years showing a positive return for both years. the DQ stock which Steve's parents invested in showed a very good 199.4% return in the 2017 year but unfortunately the 2018